by John Salt - Updated February 2025

 With 140°mixing, the swashplate geometry is evened out between the side servos and the front or back servo.
 This gives more consistent speed interactions between all 3 CCPM servos and reduces small amounts of variation.

-This is a fairly uncommon configuration but some larger scale RC helicopter mechanics such as Vario use it.
-4 Servos are used on each quarter section of the swashplate providing lots of swashplate power.
+This is a somewhat uncommon configuration but some larger scale RC helicopter mechanics such as Vario use it and Velos used it on their 880.
+4 Servos are used on each quarter section of the swashplate providing maximum swashplate power.

 This is a variation to the more common 90° 4 Servo where the swashplate inputs are not at 12,3,6,&9 o-clock but instead shifted 45° to aid in servo placement in some mechanical layouts.
-It's spectacularly rare and few radios or flybarless systems will support this mixing type.
+It's very rare but a few radios and flybarless systems will support this mixing type.

 I honestly have no idea how this can even work nor have I ever seen or heard of any collective pitch RC helicopter that uses it but some high end radios do have this swash mixing type listed so there must be some out there?
 As you can see in the photo of the layout, how is there any elevator (cyclic pitch) movement?